jgoenetxea/face_recognition_TF2/README.md

 python3 train.py
 ```

-The training process can be followed loading the generated log file (in output/logs) with tensorboard.
-Its important to check that the regularization loss stops growing after a few number of steps.
+The training process can be followed by loading the generated log file (in output/logs) with tensorboard.
+It is important to check that the regularization loss stops growing after a few numbers of steps.

 <img src="imgs/regularization_loss.svg">

-As the net is trained from scratch, a lot of epochs will be needed to train the model and the loss will vary very slowly.
+As the net is trained from scratch, a lot of epochs will be needed to train the model, and the loss varies very slowly.

 <img src="imgs/train_loss.svg">

-Its normal that the training accuracy of the model remains 0 after several epochs because of the huge number of classes, so if you want to test the accuracy launch the lfw verification test.
+Normally, the training accuracy of the model remains 0 after several epochs because of the huge number of classes, so if you want to test the accuracy launch the lfw verification test.

 ### Evaluating the model